p-pawel/advent-of-code/2024/08/README.md

 ## Observations

 - I enjoyed again almost going on autopilot mode where I could focus on the right part, so that a puzzle is the puzzle, not the language syntax

-- open issues: some code duplication in AntiNodes service and calculators calling, moreover both of them can be refactored